An S-Corporation Isn’t a Type of Entity

 How to Reach This Business Lawyer

-I am a business (corporate transactional) lawyer with offices in Austin and Houston, Texas (and also licensed in Delaware) and helping business clients throughout the U.S. If you have questions about S-Corporations or other issues regarding formation of entities, taxation and structure, or other corporate law questions, give me a call at 512.888.9860.
+I am a business (corporate transactional) lawyer with offices in Austin and Houston, Texas (and also licensed in Delaware) and helping business clients throughout the U.S. If you have questions about S-Corporations or other issues regarding formation of entities, taxation and structure, or other corporate law questions, please get in touch.

 Author: Brett Cenkus